Home Majors Biological Engineering

-Biological Engineering Degree
+Biological Engineering

 Students study how engineering methods solve problems in biological and agricultural systems, including bioenergy, food processing, water treatment, and ecological engineering.
 Graduates typically pursue careers in biotech companies, food manufacturing, environmental engineering firms, and agricultural technology companies.
 This interdisciplinary field applies engineering to living systems and is growing alongside the bioeconomy.

-What Biological Engineering Graduates Do
+What Biological Engineering graduates do

 Your degree in biological engineering places you at the intersection of living systems and technology.
 In an entry-level role, you might find yourself in a lab developing a process to turn agricultural waste into biofuel, at a medical device company designing and testing a new diagnostic sensor, or helping a food manufacturer optimize a fermentation process.
 Your days will be a mix of hands-on lab work, computer modeling, and collaborating with scientists and other engineers.